Treasure (song): North America

 The Billboard Top 40 Mid-Week Update of April 18, 2013, reported that "Treasure" was the album's third single, with no official date of release in the United States.
 Nevertheless, "Treasure" entered the US Billboard Hot 100 chart at number 71 on June 1, 2013.
 In the following week, it entered the top 40 after the first full week of sales and Mars's performance of the song in the opening of the 2013 Billboard Music Awards.
 In the week of July 6, 2013, the song entered the top 10 of Billboard Hot 100 at number eight.
 Treasure" eventually peaked at number five on Billboard Hot 100.
 It was certified five times platinum by the Recording Industry Association of America (RIAA).
-As of November 2013, the song had sold two million copies in the US indicating inclusion of on-demand audio and/or video song streams in addition to downloads to its certification.
+As of November 2013, the song had sold two million copies in the US indicating inclusion of on-demand audio and/or video song streams in addition to downloads.

 In the week of July 11, 2013, the song entered the top 10 of radio and extended Mars's streak on Radio Songs.
 All of his 11 first entries reached the top 10 of the chart, tying with T-Pain among males and within one of tying Mariah Carey for the best start among all acts.
 The list tracks releases since December 1990.
 His next single, "Gorilla", peaked at number 21, preventing him from extending the streak.
-It also peaked at number five on Billboard's Pop Songs chart.
-The song also rose to number five on the Canadian Hot 100 on July 6, 2013, and reached the top position on Canada AC.
-It was certified two times platinum by Music Canada (MC).
+"Treasure" also peaked at number five on Billboard's Pop Songs chart.
+It rose to number five on the Canadian Hot 100 and reached the top position on Canada AC.
+It was certified eight times platinum by Music Canada (MC).